 All public library systems receiving federal assistance of any kind are also required to have an Internet Safety Policy.
-As part of the federal compliance a copy of this Internet Safety Policy must be on file at the Mississippi Library Commission.
-Note: The Directors' Resource Guide discusses the basic issues that must be addressed in an Internet Safety Policy.
+As part of the federal compliance, a copy of this Internet Safety Policy must be on file at the Mississippi Library Commission.

 With the passage of the Children's Internet Protection Act (CIPA) and its upheld constitutionality by the U.S. Supreme Court in 2003, specific restrictions were placed on school libraries and public libraries receiving the benefits of federal assistance.
 The public library system is required to certify compliance with CIPA every time an application is made for E-Rate funding or an LSTA grant award is received.
-Public libraries receiving the benefit of E-rate filter Internet access on all computers in the library that are connected to the Internet.
+Public libraries receiving the benefit of E-rate must filter Internet access on all computers in the library that are connected to the Internet.
 The filter must be disabled at the request of an adult patron.

 Public library systems can take advantage of the Internet filtering software options provided by the Library Commission.
 Each public library system chooses the categories of information to block.
-Contact the Network Services Bureau for further information.
+Contact the Technology Services department for further information.

 Public library systems should perform an all-inclusive technology audit as part of their technology plan.
-It's easier to get where you want to go if you know your starting point.
 Things to consider include:

 - Locations

 - Personnel

 - Bandwidth

 - Electronic resources available

 - Equipment

 - Programming needs

 - Online educational demands

-- Space demands
+- Space demands, including security of equipment

 - Noise

 - Heat

 - Electrical needs

+- Disaster Recovery Plan

+- Cybersecurity